 In a pan on max heat add a glug of neutral oil.
 Something with a high smoke point like sunflower oil or grapeseed oil works well.
 Place the potatoes with the rounded side down and fry for a few minutes.
 Use tongs to lift the potato and if it is evenly browned then they are good.

 Turn down the heat to medium, flip the potatoes, and add the aforementioned unhealthy amount of butter.
 For 8 potatoes I use two hundred grams of butter, but you could probably get a way with just one hundred (although why).
+If you really want to elevate the flavor, replace the butter with duck fat.
+Learning how to cook duck breast means you’ll always have leftover fat, and it can be used in so many dishes.

 Add the rosemary sprigs if you want and let the butter melt completely.
 Then place the entire pan into an oven preheated to 210 Celsius for 20 minutes.
 I place the pan on the highest rack so the top crisps up a bit more, but you can place them anywhere you prefer.
 When the 20 minutes is up test them with a toothpick.
 If it goes in and out with zero resistance they are finished, otherwise pop them back in for 5 more minutes.